galassie/financial-sharp/README.md

 - ppmt : compute the payment against loan principal
 - pv : compute the present value
 - rate : compute the rate of interest per period
-- irr : compute the Internal Rate of Return (IRR)
+- irr : compute the internal rate of return
-- npv : compute the NPV (Net Present Value) of a cash flow series
+- npv : compute the net present value of a cash flow series
 - mirr : compute the modified internal rate of return

 ## Build on your machine